Home » Action Research Partnerships

 New Mexico Pilot

-The National ECE Workforce Center is piloting an Action Research Partnership with New Mexico to inform the development and implementation of a wage scale and career ladder for the state’s early childhood professionals in child care, pre-K, home visiting, and early intervention.
-The New Mexico Action Research Partnership is led by a cross-disciplinary team of technical assistance specialists, researchers, and content experts representing the Center’s core and collaborating partners.
-This team supports the New Mexico Change Team led by the New Mexico Early Childhood Education and Care Department (ECECD).
+The National ECE Workforce Center piloted an Action Research Partnership with New Mexico from July 2024 to July 2025 to inform the development and implementation of a unified wage scale and career lattice for the state’s early childhood professionals in child care, pre-K, home visiting, and early intervention.
+The New Mexico Action Research Partnership was led by a cross-disciplinary team of technical assistance specialists, researchers, and content experts representing the Center’s core and collaborating partners.
+This team supported the New Mexico Change Team, which was convened in partnership with the New Mexico Early Childhood Education and Care Department (ECECD), the New Mexico Early Childhood Education and Care Advisory Council, and the Council’s Early Childhood Professionals Subcommittee.

 Communities for Action (CFA) offer a targeted, six-month technical assistance experience for state, territory, and Tribal teams that are exploring or preparing for systems change to support the ECE workforce.